 fries and Speck's Bomber Hot Dog - a grilled all beef hot dog on a

-The nicest recent change to Speck's is that Kansas is now smoke free.
+The nicest change to Speck's, came when Kansas went smoke free.
 The building is pretty small and smoking was an issue in the old tavern.
 They have added a huge patio where smokers may enjoy the food and drinks.
-There is noting fancy about this place.
+There is nothing fancy about this place.